matejak/argbash/doc/guide.rst

 -----------

 Put macro parameters in square brackets.
-Parameters marked as optional can be left out blank:
+Parameters marked as optional can be left out blank.

 The following code leaves second and last parameters blank.
 Values of first and third parameters are ``verbose`` and ``Turn on verbose mode`` respectively.